 In addition, I’ve signed up for online alerts so that I receive an email from my credit card company five days before each due date.
 Once I see those reminders, I log into my account and make a payment for the total balance.

-3. Make weekly payments.
+3. Make weekly payments

 Even though credit card payments are typically due once a month, this timeframe could potentially lead to a cash flow issue.
-After charging items on your credit card for nearly a month, you may find it difficult to pay off your balance in full while managing your other bills, such as rent.
+After charging items on your credit card for nearly a month, you may find it difficult to pay off your balance in full while managing your other bills, like rent.
 This could potentially lead to a late payment or carrying a balance on your card.

 To help you stay on budget and pay your bill on time, consider making weekly payments to help with your cash flow and avoid any late payments or additional late fees.
 You may be inclined to spend less when you make weekly payments and monitor your cash flow.

-4. Call your credit card issuer.
+4. Call your credit card issuer

 If you’ve missed your payment’s due date, the first thing you should do is make the payment and then give your credit card issuer a call, Schulz says.
 You’ll want to act quickly in order to remedy the situation.